- What is Trazodone?

 Trazodone Dosage For Dogs

 Vets often start with the smallest possible dosage and slowly increase until they begin to see the desired effects of Trazodone.
-Doses should always be spaced 8 hours apart to prevent possible overdoses.
+Your dogs Trazodone dosage should always be spaced 8 hours apart to prevent possible Trazodone overdose.
 If you miss a dose of Trazodone, just make sure to return to your normal schedule once you administer it.

 Always keep your medication safely locked away and out of reach of any curious fluffy friends who might mistake a dose of Trazodone for a treat.